adessoSE/blogpost-checker/README.md

 We also use a [GitHub Secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to store `REPOSITORY_REMOTE_URL`.
 You don't have to though.

-## Regular docker execution
+# Execution via Docker
+The process is very similar.
-The environment variables are passed as simple strings.
+Environment arguments are passed as simple strings though.

 ```docker
 docker run
 --env REPOSITORY_REMOTE_URL=https://a-url-to-your-repository